The Kentucky State University Small-Scale Farm Grant Program

 How do I apply for a Grant?

-Applications will be available online soon or you can request an application from Joni Nelson (email@example.com), Kevin Gurtowski (firstname.lastname@example.org), or Allison Noel (email@example.com).
+For assistance or questions on the applications contact Joni Nelson (email@example.com), Kevin Gurtowski (firstname.lastname@example.org), or Allison Noel (email@example.com).

 On the application, please: